DiscoStarslayer/XOSVP/README.md

 ## What is it?
 Read a full indepth rundown on what XOSVP is and why it exists on [my blog](https://blog.dtho.mp/2018/12/15/xosvp-intro/).

+## Build Instructions
+Non-existant right now.
+Working on that!
+Although, if you are building the XOSVP from this repo then you're smart enough to figure it out.

 ## Schematics
 In this repo are the schematics, net file, foot prints, and PCB design for the XOSVP.